IDAN-DEVS/myscratchpad-vscode-extension/README.md

    - Choose "Create scratchpad from file"
    - Creates a new scratchpad with smart naming (e.g., `hello.txt` → `hello_scratch.txt`)

-4. **Add to Cody AI**:
-   - Right-click any scratchpad file
-   - Select "Add to Cody AI as context" to use the file with AI assistance

 ### 🔧 Managing Files